laxmananand/zoqq_depl/docs/api-reference/authentication.md

 ## Authentication Login

-This API authenticates and retrieves an access token for API operations.
+This API authenticates and retrieves an access token for API operations.To get started, you must first obtain an access token, which is required to access all other API endpoints.
+Use your unique Client ID and X-API Key to call the Authentication API.
+Upon a successful request, you will receive a unique Auth Code that remains valid for approximately 30 minutes.
+During this period, you can make API calls using the token.
+Once the Auth Code expires, you will need to generate a new one to continue accessing the APIs.

 <Tabs>
   <TabItem value="endpoint" label="Endpoint" default>